UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle.md

     **Pelle is now open for all users for testing.
 Welcome!**

+    Let us know if you are missing your favorite tools.
+We'll install those on demand.

+!!! info

+    - You can reach all Rackham/Crex projects from Pelle!
+    - Transition from Crex storage to Gorilla storage will be made from our side.
+You do not have to do anything!

 ## [How to apply to a Pelle project](../getting_started/project_apply_pelle.md)

 See [how to apply to a Pelle project](../getting_started/project_apply_pelle.md).